Lexus RX: 2015–2019

+RX L

-In November 2017, Lexus announced three-row seven-passenger models of the RX, the RX 350 L and RX 450h L. The L model is 4.3 in longer than the two-row model but have the same wheelbase.
+In November 2017, Lexus announced three-row seven-passenger models of the RX, the RX 350 L and RX 450h L. The L model is 4.3 in longer than the two-row model but have the same wheelbase; it does not have a direct Toyota counterpart.
 The L model features a redesigned rear and a more upright rear window to maximize rear space.
 With all seats upright, the volume stands at 7 cuft.
 Folding the rear seat, the volume triples to 23 cuft.
-With all seats folded, volume stands at 58 cuft, up 2 liters from the standard length RX.
+With all seats folded, volume stands at 58 cuft, up 2 cubic feet from the standard length RX.

 The L is available in models consisting of the RX350L gasoline model and the RX450hL gasoline full hybrid.
-The RX L was replaced by the larger TX as multiple sources stated that the L did not have enough third row space.
+The RX L models were not continued for the next generation RX, instead it was replaced by a new larger model called the TX, since the RX L models were criticized for not having enough third row space compared to its competitors.